AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 ### Request Body

-The list of assets you want to create.<br/>
+List of assets you want to create.<br/>

 ```json
 [